 You cannot discharge and charge a solar battery simultaneously.
-One of the process will have to be strong than the other.
+One of the processes will have to be stronger than the other.
 In most cases, most solar panels are capable of sending large currents to the solar battery for charging.

-When a load is connected to the solar lighting system for charging, they only use very little current.
+When a load is connected to the solar lighting system for charging, it only uses very little current.
 The excess current is used to charge the solar battery.
 In most cases, the current turnover is solved by the system itself.

-The question whether you can use the solar battery when its charging is a very broad topic.
+The question of whether you can use a solar battery when it’s charging is a very broad topic.
 You might connect a load that consumes more power than the current produced.
 Sometimes, the sun is too dull to provide the usual energy it produces on normal sunny days.
-All these and other variables below will determination if the solar battery is charging when its in use.
+All these and other variables below will determine if the solar battery is charging when it’s in use.

-This is the primary reason that affect the charging of a solar battery when the battery is in use.
+This is the primary reason that affects the charging of a solar battery when the battery is in use.

 - If the load charging using the solar battery consumes too much current than that flowing into the battery, then the solar battery will be discharging.

-- Suppose the load consist of small appliances like phones or laptops, then the excess current produced by the solar panel will be used to charge the solar battery.
+- Suppose the load consists of small appliances like phones or laptops, then the excess current produced by the solar panel will be used to charge the solar battery.

-By now you know solar panel harvest energy from the sun, stored in the solar battery, and then converted into electricity energy to light our home.
+By now you know solar panels harvest energy from the sun, store it in a solar battery, and then convert it into electricity energy to light our homes.
 This means the solar battery only charges during the night.

 Although the solar panel is left connected to the battery at all times, it does not charge at night.
 So, when you are using the solar battery at night, the battery will not be charging.